RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 - NOTE: It seems here I use my UMAP for vizualization but PCA for the calculation.
 It seems to be the way to go according to ChatGPT, and also another [tutorial](https://bioconductor.org/packages/release/bioc/vignettes/miloR/inst/doc/milo_demo.html) used UMAP for vizualization.
 So I think that is good.

+- ERROR for calcNhoodDistance() with `"dgCMatrix")' is deprecated.`; discuss [here](https://github.com/MarioniLab/miloR/issues/314)
+  --> Seems I can simply instead not run calcNhoodDistance and: "Use the newer refinement_scheme="graph" for makeNhoods and fdr.weighting="graph-overlap" for testNhoods"

+--> First test I used reduced.dim = "PCA" and it gave no signficant changes.
+  --> By using reduced.dim = "UMAP"; it XXX